Lewis Falls may not be the tallest waterfall at Shenandoah National Park, but at 81 feet, it’s impressive.

 It’s actually the fourth tallest waterfall in the park, though Overall Run Falls, which claims the honor as being the park’s tallest, is only 12 feet taller than Lewis Falls.

-The 3.2-mile Lewis Spring Falls Trail (loop), which leads to Lewis Falls, is also notable for its sizeable parking lot, proximity to restrooms and ample picnic area.
+The Lewis Spring Falls Trail, which leads to Lewis Falls, is also notable for its sizeable parking lot, proximity to restrooms and ample picnic area.

-Even better, it’s no more than one or two miles from a visitors center (Harry F. Byrd Sr. Visitor Center), a restaurant, a convenience store, a lodge, a campground and a gas station.
+Even better, it’s very close to the Harry F. Byrd Sr. Visitor Center, a restaurant, a convenience store, a lodge, a campground and a gas station.

 |Elevation Gain||896 feet|